When newborns need help to take their first breath, simple neonatal resuscitators can make a lifesaving difference. Photo: PATH/Jillian Zemanek.

 Neonatal resuscitators can reduce newborn deaths

-The first breath a baby takes is the biggest and most important of her life.
-Lungs that were filled with fluid take in an initial gulp of air, inciting a startled cry of protest from the infant—and joyful exclamations from the parents.
+The first breath a baby takes is the most important of her life.
+Lungs that were filled with fluid take in an initial gulp of air, bringing a startled cry of protest from the infant—and joyful exclamations from the parents.

 But what happens when breathing doesn’t come naturally?
-About one in ten newborns struggle to start breathing, and more than a million die each year because they couldn’t catch their breath.
-Most of the deaths are in developing countries, where health centers and birth attendants often lack tools that can help when a baby’s first breath fails.
+As many as one in ten newborns need help to take their first breath, and more than a million lose their lives each year because of difficulty in those crucial seconds.
+Most of these deaths are in developing countries, where health centers and birth attendants often lack the equipment to help babies breathe.

 A million more first breaths

 PATH looks for new ways over the barriers that prevent simple, effective devices from saving lives.
 Our work to identify and refine affordable neonatal resuscitators and put them in the hands of health workers worldwide is a good example.
 Together, our efforts are putting innovative ideas to work to save a million more first breaths—and lives—worldwide.